WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Arielle-Bennett/ArielleUpdates.md

 #### Who did you help this week?

 * Folks who have attended the 500 words of summer sessions with focus!
+  * KW: 🌞🌞🌞
 * MS with Turing Way application
+  * KW: Really so glad we got that in!! 🌠🌠🌠
 * KW w/ collation of proposals & budget & JD discussions
+  * KW: Absolutely!
 * Discussed a few extra projects/training sessions with GS
 * AC with co-working ideas
+  * KW: THAT IS SO GREAT - loved the meeting yesterday 🌍🌍 🤖🤖
+  * Digital twins... geddit??
+No? ok.

 #### Who helped you this week?

 * MS & HMc as always 😄
 * LCo sharing templates ✨
+  * KW: GREAT stuff - Turing Way 😉 Very helpful for TPS too.
+  * Slides from "project portfolio" at https://github.com/alan-turing-institute/tps-project-management/tree/master/slide-decks

 #### What did you achieve?

 * Lots of little things + some good "eating frogs" attitude 💪
+  * KW: 🐸🐸🐸🐸🐸🐸 😋
+    * (Actually, those emojis are a bit odd aren't they?!)
+    * Well done!

 #### What bought you joy this week?

 * Budget and JD work was fun!
+  * KW: 💰💰💰 Thank you so much!
+I'm so grateful on both fronts 🙏
 * Already had a response to the call for newsletter items
+  * KW: YAY!
 * Really loved the insight into AutSPACES in the lab meeting
 * General summery-ness 🌞
 * Last minute escape to Norwich